Part One - The First Year

 Trying to Grow:

 One of the biggest problems at the start was too many customers (which is an awesome problem to have).
-To fix the issue I tried (and failed) to hire a resume assistant to help me.
+To fix the issue I tried (and failed) to hire an assistant to help me.
 I used Elance and was initially thrilled with the guy I selected because he had an awesome portfolio of work, but it soon became apparent that the ‘portfolio’ wasn’t his work and he had no idea what he was doing.
 This burnt me out of trying to hire again for a really long time.

 That said, I did find a company to outsource my phone calls from.
 This was Laura who previously ran a remote reception company prior to becoming a business coach.
 She was a god-send.
 All I had to do was divert my mobile to her and she would answer the questions, book the appointments and take the orders.
 This freed up a LOT of my time.